-In 2018, after recovering from his broken arm, Nel returned to the Scotland squad in time for the 2018 NatWest 6 Nations, coming off the bench at BT Murrayfield against England in Scotland's historic Calcutta Cup win and in Dublin.
-He was awarded with a start in Scotland's final match of their campaign, taking a win in Rome.
+In 2018, after recovering from a broken arm, WP returned to the Scotland squad in time for the 2018 NatWest 6 Nations, coming off the bench at BT Murrayfield against England in Scotland's historic Calcutta Cup win, and won four more caps at the 2019 Rugby World Cup in Japan.

 Through the ranks...

 As a stand-out for Western Province in the 2008 Vodacom Cup, Nel was loaned to Boland Kaveliers to compete in the Currie Cup, where he was spotted, and snapped up, by the Free State Cheetahs.

 Nel stayed a Cheetah for four years from his Super Rugby debut against the Waratah’s at the tail end of 2009.

 He then starred in the club’s journey to the Currie Cup final in which his highlight was undoubtedly a semi-final overpowering of Natal Sharks’ South Africa internationalist Tendai ‘the Beast’ Mtawarira.

 These fledgling performances paved the way for Nel’s selection for the Cheetah’s narrow loss to the British & Irish Lions in 2009 (24-26), where he packed down against future colleague Ross Ford, before starting as the only non-capped player in the Barbarians’ win over the All Blacks at Twickenham (25-18).

 Scotland Debut: August 2015

 2009 to 2012

 Italy, Wales, England, France(3), Georgia, Ireland(2), Samoa, Russia (replacement), Japan